Analytic asymptotics of the integrable XXX critical spin chains in the small external-field limit from TBA: Analysis of TBA for critical spin chains

 We now study the above equations in the $h\rightarrow 0$, or equivalently, the $b\rightarrow \infty$ limit.
 For this purpose, we introduce the function $y(\lambda)=\epsilon_{2s}(\lambda+b)$, then the equation for $y$ reads

 subjected to the boundary condition $y(0)=0$.
 The energy in terms of $y$ reads

-We now solve the above equation using the standard Wiener-Hopf trick.
-First extending the integral equation to $\lambda<0$, with an unknown function $Y(\lambda)$ which is supported from $-\infty$ to $0$.
+We simplify the above equation using the Wiener-Hopf trick.
+We first extend the integral equation to $\lambda \in (-\infty,\infty)$, with $y(\lambda)=\theta(\lambda)y(\lambda)$ supported in the positive real axis, and a new function $Y(\lambda)$ supported in $(-2b,0)$.
+We then Fourier transform the integral equation.
+The convention of the Fourier transform is

+In this convention, tempered distributions supported in $\lambda \in \mathbb{R}_+$ are transform to analytic functions in the upper half-plane.
 Then, after Fourier transform, one has